w33zl/FS19_Stockman/README.md

-# Stockman for Farming Simulator 19 - By w33zl
+# Stockman for Farming Simulator 19

 Stockman HUD gives you an overview of your animal husbandry with alerts and summaries of performance indicators (key statistics).
 This helps you be effective when caring for your livestock.